How to Handle Email Arguments

 Diffuse By Not Responding

-Being most of these folks want to get your riled are breathlessly waiting for your reply, don’t.
-By not doing so you just ended their temper tantrum whether they like it or not.
-Sometimes no reply is more powerful than any words you can type.
+Being most of these folks who want to get your riled are breathlessly waiting for your reply, don’t.
+By not doing so, you just ended their temper tantrum, whether they like it or not.
+Sometimes no response is more potent than any words you can type.

 I don’t need to get in the last word simply for the sake of doing so.
 My ego is not wrapped up in proving I am right to those without an open mind.
 Nor do I have the innate need to be the one with the last word so I have some sort of feeling of accomplishment.

 When you find yourself in a gunfight with a “last worder,” always take the higher ground and walk away.
 Realize there are good guys and bad guys in every gunfight.

 Choose to be the guy wearing the white hat.
 And ride off into the sunset.
 That leaves the door open for potential clarification and ongoing, hopefully, civil communications down the road.